Order

 What is genetic screening?

-Genetic screening looks at DNA for changes that may increase risk for certain health conditions.
+Genetic screening looks at DNA for changes that may increase the risk for certain health conditions.
 In children, the value is often in identifying conditions where early detection can lead to earlier treatment, prevention, or monitoring.

 *National Organization for Rare Disorders (NORD) reports an average of 5+ years for a rare disease diagnosis.
 Learn more.

-Treatable health risks before symptoms appears
+Treatable health risks before symptoms appear

 Screening can identify genetic risks tied to conditions where earlier awareness can change the path—through monitoring, prevention, or earlier treatment.